 - Under Refine recipient list, click Filter.

-- On the Filter Records tab in the Filter and Sort dialog box, choose the criteria that you want to use for the filter.
+- On the Filter Records tab of the Filter and Sort dialog box, choose the criteria you want to use for the filter.

-For example, to generate letters only for addresses that list Australia as the country/region, you click Country or Region in the Field list, click Equal to in the Comparison list, and then type or select Australia in the Compare to list.
+For example, to generate copies of your main document only for addresses that list Australia as the country/region, you would click Country or Region in the Field list, Equal to in the Comparison list, and Australia in the Compare to list.

-- To refine the filter further, click And or Or and choose more criteria.
+- To refine the filter further, click And or Or, and then specify more criteria.

-For example, to generate letters only for businesses in Munich, you filter on records whose City field contains Munich and whose Company Name field is not blank.
+For example, to generate copies of your main document only for businesses in Munich, you would filter on records whose City field contains Munich and whose Company Name field is not blank.
 If you use Or instead of And in this filter, your mail merge includes all Munich addresses as well as all addresses that include a company name, regardless of city.